pacokwon/obsidian-lds-scriptures-plugin/README.md

 ![gen-con-highlight](assets/images/Screenshot%202024-07-14%20at%2010.00.49 PM.png)

 There will appear near your cursor a link button.
-Once pressed the button array will change and a copy url option will appear.
+Once pressed the button array will change and a "Copy URL" option will appear.

 ![gen-con-link](assets/images/Screenshot%202024-07-14%20at%2010.00.51 PM.png)

-Once that URL is copied, paste the link into Obsidian with the syntax `:MC <LINKED URL>`.
+Once that URL is copied, paste the link into Obsidian with the syntax: `:MC <LINKED URL>`

 This will automatically bring the highlighted paragraph(s) into your document.
+Note that the command for General Conference Talks do NOT end in ';'.

 For example if you were taking a quote from President Holland's April 2024 talk, you could use the following: